 New York State is rich in history.
 West Point Cemetery acts as a national historic landmark and the final resting place for 28 historic figures.
 From Medal of Honor recipients and Military leaders to astronauts and other Military heroes, their final resting place can be found right here in the Hudson Valley.

 No cheating.
-See how well you know these statuary giants of famous upstate New York figures.
+See how well you know these statuary giants of famous Upstate New York figures.
+Each has a unique and powerful story to them.
+These statues can be found in all parts of Upstate New York.
+Have you seen any them?
 The answers are at the end.
 Good luck!

 More From WRRV-WRRB